-Make this Asian-approved Perfect Instant Pot Calrose Rice Recipe (Pressure Cooker Calrose Rice).
+Learn how to cook Asian-approved Perfect Instant Pot Calrose Rice (Pressure Cooker Calrose Rice).
 No more mushy, gooey, or hard medium grain Japanese Calrose rice!
 Super easy to make in less than 30 mins!! 😀

 If you’ve been following our pressure cooking journey (thank you!!), we’ve been having lots of fun experimenting some of the most popular types of rice – Jasmine rice, Brown rice, Basmati rice, Sticky rice, and Arborio rice.